yuniko-software/minecraft-mcp-server/README.md

 ⭐ If you find this project useful, please consider giving it a star on GitHub! ⭐

-Your support helps make this project more visible to other developers who might benefit from it.
+Your support helps make this project more visible to other people who might benefit from it.